dhelonious/mastodon-snap/README.md

 [![Get it from the Snap Store](https://snapcraft.io/static/images/badges/en/snap-store-black.svg)](https://snapcraft.io/mastodon-server)

-If you prefer, you can also install the snap directly from the command line:
+If you prefer, you can also install the Snap directly from the command line:

     sudo snap install mastodon-server

-A common criticism of snaps is their dependence on Canonical.
-However, it is possible to install snaps offline and also build them locally directly from source.
+A common criticism of Snaps is their dependence on Canonical.
+However, it is possible to install Snaps offline and also build them locally directly from source.
 See the [build instructions](docs/build.md) for how to do this.

-## Install from a snap file
+## Install from a Snap file

-Download a snap file from the [releases page](https://github.com/dhelonious/mastodon-snap/releases) and install it using:
+Download a Snap file from the [releases page](https://github.com/dhelonious/mastodon-snap/releases) and install it using:

     sudo snap install mastodon-server_VERSION_ARCH.snap --dangerous

 > [!NOTE]
-> In this context *dangerous* means that the snap file is not signed.
-This is normal for snaps built and distributed outside the snap store.
+> In this context *dangerous* means that the Snap file is not signed.
+This is normal for Snaps built and distributed outside the Snap store.

 ## Updates

 A Snap Store installation is automatically updated when new versions are released.

 > [!NOTE]
-> Be aware that there will always be a short downtime due to the way snaps are updated.
+> Be aware that there will always be a short downtime due to the way Snaps are updated.

-To update your local installation, you can simply repeat the steps above with a newer version of the snap file.
-This will update your Mastodon instance in-place by creating a new snap revision.
+To update your local installation, you can simply repeat the steps above with a newer version of the Snap file.
+This will update your Mastodon instance in-place by creating a new Snap revision.

-If you have installed a snap file locally and still want to benefit from automatic updates, you can switch to the Snap Store installation using:
+If you have installed a Snap file locally and still want to benefit from automatic updates, you can switch to the Snap Store installation using:

     snap refresh --amend mastodon-server

-After the snap has updated itself, a new unpublished announcement will be created.
+After the Snap has updated itself, a new unpublished announcement will be created.
 You can view, publish or delete this announcement in *Preferences/Administration/Announcements*.

 > [!NOTE]
-> By default, `update.announcement` is enabled (see the [configuration docs](docs/configuration.md)), which will display an update announcement 3 minutes before the snap is updated.
-This will prolong the time the snap is on hold during a refresh.
+> By default, `update.announcement` is enabled (see the [configuration docs](docs/configuration.md)), which will display an update announcement 3 minutes before the Snap is updated.
+This will prolong the time the Snap is on hold during a refresh.

 ### Refresh timer

-If you want to control the times at which snaps are updated, you need to change the [refresh.timer](https://snapcraft.io/docs/managing-updates#p-32248-refreshtimer):
+If you want to control the times at which Snaps are updated, you need to change the [refresh.timer](https://snapcraft.io/docs/managing-updates#p-32248-refreshtimer):

     snap set system refresh.timer=03:00